sdshubhcom/Kubernetes-Blogs/Pods & Namespace.md

 **Pods in a Kubernetes cluster are used in two main ways :**

 **1. Single container Pod**

 Single container pod refers to the pod which contains only one container. you can deploy such pod by writing a yaml file.
+And running the kubectl command

 ```
 apiVersion: v1